-This is a question that came across my desk recently and it’s a great one, because there’s an almost endless amount of market research that you could do, before tackling a new market.
+This is a question that came across my desk recently and it’s a great one, because there’s an almost endless amount of market research that you could do on international product-market fit, before tackling a new market.
 And for some people, the sheer volume of potential research stops them from ever getting started.

 The trick is to work out what you need to know before you go ahead and launch.

 In this blog, I want to highlight four questions that you should ask when you’re trying to work out whether what you sell is likely to do well in a particular country.
 These are not necessarily the only things that matter, but if you can get a ‘yes’ on all four of these factors, then it’s likely that you have the potential to succeed in your new market.

 Before you lock on a market, you need to be sure that there are enough people there who actually need what you sell.

 For example, one of my clients is an architectural services firm that does 3D-modelling.
 They were very keen on expanding their operations to Singapore, which has a great reputation as an South East Asian hub.
 But the more they thought about it, the more they realised that the Singaporean market for their product was limited, because the number of architectural firms that needed their product was small.
 They didn’t rule Singapore out, but they realised that long-term, the real growth was likely to be elsewhere, and added other regional markets into their expansion strategy.

 Will they pay for it?